mconbere/mconbere.github.com/_posts/2010-04-16-ccons-the-c-console.markdown

     hello, world
     => (int) 13

-As of this point in time I must admit that I have yet to find a use for this, but I can't stop marveling at it.
-Perhaps now all everyone out there in love with [_Erlang_](http://pragprog.com/articles/erlang) and [_Scala_](http://translate.google.com/#it|en|scala) can finally start to learn a real programming language thanks to an easy to use interpreter!
+As of now I must admit that I have yet to find a use for this, but I can't stop marveling at it.
+Perhaps now everyone in love with [_Erlang_](http://pragprog.com/articles/erlang) and [_Scala_](http://translate.google.com/#it|en|scala) can finally start to learn a real programming language thanks to an easy to use interpreter!